 - i.
-Internally selected interest rate shock scenarios - addressing the Group's risk profile - ii.
+Internally selected interest rate shock scenarios addressing the Group's risk profile - ii.
 Historical and hypothetical interest rate stress scenarios, which tend to be more severe than shock scenarios - iii.
 Six regulatory prescribed interest rate shock scenarios

 An effective stress testing framework has been developed and implemented for IRRBB as part of its broader risk management and governance processes.
 This feeds into the decision-making process at the appropriate management level, including strategic decisions (e.g. business and capital planning decisions).
 In particular, IRRBB stress testing is considered in the internal capital assessment, with rigorous, forward-looking stress testing that identifies events of severe changes in market conditions which could adversely impact the bank's capital or earnings.
+Reverse stress tests are performed, highlighting severe and extreme possible causes for the breach of regulatory and internal risk thresholds.